rabeshi/eaamo-website/content/authors/admin/_index.md

 ---
 title: EAAMO
-role: Equity and Access in Algorithms, Mechanisms, and Optimization
+role: ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: ""
 interests:
   - Artificial Intelligence
   - Computational Linguistics